 Another attribute that gives Trex® an edge on the competition is the company’s dedication to environmental stewardship and sustainability throughout its operations.
 Among the company’s environmental accomplishments are:

-- Decking made from 95 percent reclaimed wood fiber and recycled plastic film.
+- Composite decking made from 95 percent reclaimed wood fiber and recycled plastic film.

 - Protection against rot and insects is accomplished without chemicals.

 - Approximately 70 percent of the aluminum and steel used in commercial products is from recycled sources (as is 50 percent of the aluminum used in residential products).